-When it comes to living a happy and healthy life while enjoying the very best of the Lowcountry, sinusitis can be a painful and disruptive illness that seems to constantly get in the way.
+When it comes to living a happy and healthy life while enjoying the very best of the Lowcountry, allergic sinusitis can be a painful and disruptive illness that seems to constantly get in the way.
 In fact, your sinuses affect each breath that you take.
 Our team is here to help you not only find relief from sinusitis but to find the root cause of your symptoms so you can breathe better, feel better and live better.

 It’s important to understand the body’s sinuses when discussing sinusitis.
 The sinuses are air-filled hollow areas that are located around the nose throughout the cheeks, the forehead, between the eyes and behind the nose.

 What is sinusitis?

 Sinusitis is inflammation (swelling) of the mucosal tissues that line the sinus cavities and can cause increased mucus production and block normal drainage.

 Acute sinusitis is caused by viruses more than 90 percent of the time, but can also be caused by bacterial infections.
 If you have allergies, you are more susceptible to getting sinusitis when you catch a cold.
 If you have symptoms for longer than 10-14 days, you should be evaluated and possibly treated for sinusitis.

 Allergic conditions can result in the swelling of your nasal passages which prevents the normal drainage of mucus, viruses and bacteria.
 These trapped viruses and bacteria contribute to the symptoms of facial pain, congestion, pressure and increased discharge.
 Additionally, cilia may be damaged as a result of illness or exposure to toxic substances, further preventing sinus drainage.
 Some people have defects such as a deviated septum, growths in the sinus or nasal cavities called polyps, small sinus openings or cilia damaged by genetic alterations that increase the likelihood of sinusitis.